 Recipients of the emergency alerts can then act on the information that they have been sent.
 Sometimes the alert gives advance warning (for example, a tropical cyclone is due to make landfall in two hours – recipients have a little bit of time to prepare) Other times the alert will be about something that is happening immediately (for example, there is a fast moving wildfire in the area and people need to shelter in place immediately.)

 Choosing an effective emergency communication app

-When you analyze your emergency communications processes, you may very well find that you lack effective tools to reach your entire workforce quickly and reliably.
+When you analyze your emergency communications processes, you may very well find that you lack effective tools, such as workplace safety apps for iPhone or Android to reach your entire workforce quickly and reliably.

 DeskAlerts is an internal communications software solution used by many large organizations around the world to keep their employees safe in an emergency.

 The system primarily works by sending pop-up notifications straight to employees’ computer desktops and can be used to send emergency alerts.